Unity Mitford: Social debut

+Mitford came out as a debutante in 1932, though social events bored her.
+At a Court ball held at Buckingham Palace, she drew attention to herself by stealing the writing paper.

-Mitford was a debutante in 1932.
-That same year her elder sister Diana left her husband to pursue an affair with Oswald Mosley, who had just founded the British Union of Fascists.
+That same year, her elder sister Diana left her husband to pursue an affair with Oswald Mosley, who had just founded the British Union of Fascists.
 Their father was furious at the disgrace and forbade any member of the family to see either Diana or "The Man Mosley", as he termed him.

-Mitford disobeyed and she met with Mosley that summer at a party thrown by Diana where she was promised a party badge.
-Mosley's son, Nicholas, stated that: "Unity became a very extrovert member of the party, which was her way [...]
+Unity disobeyed and she met Mosley that summer at a party thrown by Diana, where she became an instant convert to his ideas.
+Mosley's son, Nicholas, recalled: "Unity became a very extrovert member of the party, which was her way [...]
 She joined my father's party and she used to turn up, she used to go around in a black shirt uniform, and she used to turn up at communist meetings and she used to do the fascist salute and heckle the speaker.
 That was the sort of person she was".
-He adds that although his father admired Unity's commitment, Mosley felt "She wasn't doing him any good, because she was making an exhibition of herself."
+He added that although his father admired Unity's commitment, Mosley felt "She wasn't doing him any good, because she was making an exhibition of herself."